DMIT2504/dmit2504-e01-spring2020term-courseproject-irenaliu/README.md

 ![Create Google Credential](/Pictures-For-Notes/create-credential.jpg)

 Copy the API key, and for best practices, you should restrict your API key to the API it will be used for to make it secure.
 This one  will be for Google Maps.

-Paste the copied key in the **google_maps_api.xml** resource file in your android project.
+Save this key as a string resource in the **strings.xml** file.

 Create another key for Google Places.
-Restrict the key and save this key as a string resource too but in the regular **strings.xml** file.
+Restrict the key and save this key as a string resource too.

 ![Save API key as String Resource](Pictures-For-Notes/saved-key.jpg)

+*Note: If you have a MapsActivity, paste the Google Maps key into the **google_maps_api.xml** resource file created in your android project.*

 ### Step 4) Add uses-permissions & the Google Maps API key to AndroidManifest.xml
 Insert the following code snippet in the AndroidManifest.xml as a child of the `<application>` element.